 - At this time, routine testing of animals is not recommended.
 Animal testing should be reserved for circumstances in which the animals have signs of disease and results may affect the treatment or management of people and animals.
 Testing should be done in coordination with local and state veterinary or public health officials.

 Always Practice Routine Hygiene When Handling or Caring for Animals

-• Designate a healthy household member to care for pets (including service animals) in the home.
-If this is not possible, then the individual providing care should wash their hands before and after caring for pets and wear a facemask while interacting with them.
+- Designate a healthy household member to care for pets (including service animals) in the home.
+If this is not possible, then the individual providing care should wash their hands before and after caring for pets, and wear a cloth face covering while interacting with them.
+Solid waste should be picked up using a disposable glove or plastic bag as soon as possible and placed in a sealed trash bin immediately.
 Follow these precautions until you are medically cleared to return to normal activities.

 Guidance for Public Health Professionals

 In addition to the above information, the following interim guidance is for public health professionals managing the home care and isolation of people with COVID-19 who have pets or other animals (including service or working animals) in the same home.
 The intent of this guidance is to facilitate preparedness and establish practices that can help people and animals stay safe and healthy.

 At this time, there is no evidence that companion animals, including pets, can spread COVID-19.
 At this time, there is no evidence that the virus that causes COVID-19 can spread to people from the skin or fur of companion animals.
 States may have their own specific requirements for these circumstances; this military guidance provides recommendations for a conservative approach due to the unknown risks to pets and other animals.
 Guidance is based on the limited available data and general recommendations for zoonotic disease infection prevention and control.
 Routine COVID-19 testing is not indicated for companion animals at this time.
 This is a rapidly evolving situation.
 Guidance will be updated as new information becomes available.

 - Service animals should be permitted to remain with their handlers.